 Most of us agree that others should not define our happiness and feelings of self-worth but like Les Brown said, “Birds of a feather flock together.
 You run around with losers, you are going to end up a loser”.

 Many relationships can feel like a burden or an obligation.
 We can find ourselves surrounded by bad friends and family members who are not supportive, yet we’re so accustomed to these feelings that we fail to recognize them for what they are.
 This ‘bad friends’ syndrome can generate stress at a subliminal level, which we often fail to recognize.
 We don’t notice just how much pain these floundering relationships are causing us because we become used to the constant, nagging pain.
 These feelings are akin to a low-grade toothache constantly growling away in the background

 The link between our relationships and our feelings of self-esteem are frequently more closely entangled than many realize.
-One of the first steps to taking control over your feelings of self-esteem is to do an assessment of your relationships.
+One of the first steps to taking control of your feelings of self-esteem is to do an assessment of your relationships.
 It is one of the hardest processes that anyone can go through as it is not easy to let go of the people that we invested our time for many years.
 However, it is one of the essential steps that you must do in order to find yourself the right people who inspire and support you.
 Look for friends who will be there for you when times are tough, not just when the going is good, who are honest and genuinely care.